Ratcatcher (film): Reception

-Ratcatcher received highly positive reviews from critics.
-Review aggregator Rotten Tomatoes reports that 85% of 47 critics gave the film a positive review, for an average rating of 7.6/10.
-The site's critical consensus is that "Critics find Ratcatcher to be hauntingly beautiful, though its story is somewhat hard to stomach."
-Metacritic, which assigns a rating out of 100 to reviews from mainstream critics, has a "generally favorable" score of 78 based on 21 reviews.
+Ratcatcher received critical acclaim.
+Review aggregator Rotten Tomatoes gave it a score of 86%, based on 50 critic ratings.
+The site's critical consensus reads "critics find Ratcatcher to be hauntingly beautiful, though its story is somewhat hard to stomach."
+Metacritic, which assigns a rating out of 100 to reviews from mainstream critics, has a "generally favorable" score of 77 based on 22 reviews.